Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 Dragonic Powers may be used at **spell level 0**, increased by **+1 spell level for every 4 character ranks**.

 Magical tools do not function properly with Dragonic Powers.
-However, the character may still add their **rank** to the power’s roll as if using an appropriate magical tool, regardless of the power’s level.
+However, the character may still add their **rank** to the power's roll as if using an appropriate magical tool, regardless of the power's level.

 The **Chroma Point cost** of a Dragonic Power is equal to the **minimum mana cost of a comparable spell** and **cannot be reduced by any means**.
 The **action difficulty** is also based on that same comparable spell.